copenhagenjs/copenhagenjs.dk/_posts/2012-09-26-october-busy-month.md

 **When:** Tuesday, October 16, 2012 from 6.00 PM

-**Where:** ProData, Stamholmen 157, 2650 Hvidovre, Denmark.
+**Where:** [http://prodata.dk/](ProData), Stamholmen 157, 2650 Hvidovre, Denmark.
 Transports will be available from Stortorget, Malmö, Sweden at 5.00 PM

 **How Much:** Free and open to the public (Limited space and Registration required)